Limnoria/Limnoria-doc/use/supybot-botchk.rst

 bot start on boot etc. and ``systemctl start <BOTNAME>.service`` to start the bot.

-Remember to check the ``Ènvironment`` line.
+Remember to check the ``Environment`` line.
 You can get your PATH with ``printf 'PATH=%s\n' "$PATH"``.

 Some commands